 From the very beginning of his commentaries on the suffering servant in Isaiah 53, Rashi goes straight forward to identify that the suffering servant in Isaiah 53 is the nation of Israel.

-If Rashi is correct in his supposition and what he says is so, we must start asking questions and the first question is:
+If Rashi is correct in his supposition, we must start asking questions and the first question is:

 If the “he” in the verses above is the nation of Israel, as Rashi interprets herein, who are the “we” like in the phrase, “we saw him that he had no appearance that we should desire him“?
 Most evidently, the “we” above is Israel, as Isaiah speaks in first person plural on the behalf of the nation, and Rashi himself acknowledges.

 In such a case, the “we” is the subject of the sentence, then who is the “him”, the object of the sentence?
 Because, if the “he” (the servant) and the “we” (Israel) are one and the same, as Rashi teaches, the prophet could have used the reflexive pronoun “ourselves” and the phrase should have read: “we saw ourselves that we had no appearance that we should desire ourselves”.
 But this is not what is found in the verse.

 In other words, Isaiah could not have possibly refer to the suffering servant Israel as “him” and “we” in the same sentence.